jeffmur/mobility-traj-gan/README.md

 # Traj-GAN applied to CDR

 ## Purpose
+Privacy Preserving Framework to anonymize user trajectories contained in a population of users.
+It allows for researchers and engineers to plug-in any dataset & model into our current system.

-Processing mobile GPS location time series data with an LSTM Autoencoder network to discover user communities through trajectory clustering, in a federated environment with privacy preservation.
+Processing GPS location time series data with a Trajectory Generative Adversarial Network to generate synthetic data.

 ## How-to...